Access to storage

 There is a daily incremental and weekly full backup of your home directory.
 Your home directory is the ONLY storage which is automatically backed up.

-Additonally, "snapshots" provide a quick, user-accessible method for you to restore files or directories that have been accidentally deleted.
+Additionally, "snapshots" provide a quick, self-service method for you to restore files or directories that have been accidentally deleted.

 Home directories should not be used for storing large amounts of data.
 See below for guidance on where to write your data.

 Please note advice on inter-volume symlinks, below: these are to be avoided.